warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/test/run-a-local-chain.md

 1. Initialize a local node.
 Specify a human-readable name (moniker) and ID for your chain:

-    ```sh
+    ```bash
-    wardend init my-chain-name --chain-id my-chain-id
+    wardend init my-chain-moniker --chain-id my-chain-id
     ```

     You can find your new node in the `$HOME/.warden/config` directory.

-2. Create a key pair, specifying a custom validator name:
-    ```sh
-    wardend keys add my-validator-name
+For the genesis file, see `$HOME/.warden/config/genesis.json.`

+2. Set the correct denomination in `uward` across the genesis file:

     ```
+    sed -i 's/stake/uward/g' ../.warden/config/genesis.json
+    ```

+3. Create a key pair, specifying a custom key (validator account) name:

+    ```bash
+    wardend keys add my-key-name
+    ```

     You'll be prompted to create a passphrase, which is required for confirming some of the next steps.

     :::warning
-    After you enter the passphrase, the node will return the validator address and a mnemonic phrase.
+    After you enter the passphrase, the node will return the validator account address and a mnemonic phrase.
 Note them down: you'll need this data for recovering your account if necessary.
     :::

-3. Add a genesis account.
-Specify your validator name and the number of tokens staked:
+4. Add a genesis (validator) account.
+Specify your key name and the number of tokens staked:

-    ```sh
+    ```bash
-    wardend genesis add-genesis-account my-validator-name 100000000000stake
+    wardend genesis add-genesis-account my-key-name 250000000000000uward
     ```

-    This will add your validator address to the `accounts` section of the genesis file.
-See `$HOME/.warden/config/genesis.json`.
+    This will add your address to the `accounts` section of the genesis file.

-4. Generate a genesis transaction.
-Specify your validator name, the amount to stake, and the chain ID:
+5. Generate a genesis transaction.
+Specify your key name, the amount to stake, and the chain ID:

-    ```sh
+    ```bash
-    wardend genesis gentx my-validator-name 1000000000stake --chain-id my-chain-id
+    wardend genesis gentx my-key-name 1000000000000uward --chain-id my-chain-id
     ```

-5. Collect genesis transactions:
+6. Collect genesis transactions:

-    ```sh
+    ```bash
     wardend genesis collect-gentxs
     ```

    This will add your transaction to the `gen_txs` section of the genesis file.

-6. Validate the genesis file:
+7. Validate the genesis file:

-    ```sh
+    ```bash
     wardend genesis validate-genesis
     ```

     You should receive a confirmation that `genesis.json` is a valid genesis file.

-7. Edit the `app.toml` file.
-Navigate to `$HOME/.warden/config/app.toml` and add your preferred gas price to the `minimum-gas-prices` field:

-    ```toml
-    minimum-gas-prices = "0.025stake"
+8. Set the minimum gas price:

     ```
+    wardend config set app minimum-gas-prices 0uward
+    ```

+    This command will update the `minimum-gas-prices` field in `$HOME/.warden/config/app.toml`.
+For testing purposes, we recommend setting the gas price to 0.
+Otherwise, you'll have to add a `--fee` flag to all transactions, such as creating a Keychain or a Space.

-8. Start your node:
+9. Start your node:

-    ```sh
+    ```bash
     wardend start
     ```